Information for GPs

 The Hull Andrology Unit has close associations with the Hull IVF Unit and therefore we feel that by offering the andrology service we are able to offer continuity of care for patients who may need further treatment.
 We are a team of qualified Clinical Embryologists who are fully trained in semen analysis and have applied knowledge of interpreting test results.

 By providing this service we can offer advice and support to GPs and Consultant on the clinical significance of findings.
 Immediate advice and action can be available for patients that may require further specialist follow up and to avoid possible later invasive surgical retrieval methods.

-Download the request cards here: FORM1 Semen Analysis with map 20_01_15
+Download the request cards here: FORM – Semen analysis form 20 11 17

 Interpretation of Results:

 All evaluations are carried out in accordance to WHO (World Health Organisation) guidelines.
 Prior to 2012 the WHO (1999) reference limits were used.
 From January 2012 onwards, the WHO (2010) reference limits and guidelines will be adhered to.
 Standard operating procedures have been reviewed and updated in line with the WHO (2010) guidelines considered relevant to the tests we perform.
 This will ensure we are working in accordance with best practice guidelines and offering the highest level of treatment to our users and patients.

 All equipment in the laboratory is regularly serviced, calibrated and maintained.
 Motility assessments are carried out at 37oC.
 Operational errors are minimised by training and internal/external quality control schemes.
 Sometimes errors in analysis could be caused by improper production of the sample, failure to keep the sample at body temperature, not collecting the whole sample or the sample not being examined within one hour of production etc. Repeat analyses are therefore advisable for unexpected results or those of a significantly reduced quality.